priyankag12/Pharmacy-Management-System/README.md

 # Pharmacy-Management-System
-A pharmacy management system is a software solution designed to streamline and automate various aspects of pharmacy operations, including inventory management, prescription processing, patient management, billing, and reporting.
+The Online Pharmacy Management System is a comprehensive solution designed to streamline the operations of a pharmacy by providing an online platform for both pharmacists and customers.
+The system facilitates easy management of inventory, prescription processing, patient management, billing, and reporting, enhancing efficiency and improving patient care.
+Built using Java programming language with NetBeans IDE, and utilizing SQL for database management, the system offers a user-friendly interface and robust functionality to meet the needs of modern pharmacies.

 ## Inventory Management:
 The system maintains a comprehensive database of medications, including details such as name, quantity, expiration dates, batch numbers, and suppliers.
 It tracks stock levels in real-time, automatically generating alerts when supplies are low or when medications are nearing their expiration dates.